Jakub21/One-GPU-Passthrough/README.md

   Which modules must be stopped when using `nouveau` is yet to be determined as of now.

-  1. First attempt will only involve the `nouveau` module itself.
-    Report:
-    - Fail.
-    - Another monitor (connected to MB) also went black.
-Could this be somehow related to `systemctl stop display-manager.service` in `start.sh`?
-    - Windows did not take over the GPU.
-    - VNC was not available at the time to debug

-  2. Another attempt is exactly the same but with VNC connection to another machine

-    Report:
-    - Success.
-    - Several seconds after the screen went black, I connected to Windows via VNC
-    - Notifications appeared about my mouse and keyboard being set up
-    - Opened device manager and looked for issues, found an unrecognized display adaptor
-    - After a while Windows automatically recognized it as my NVidia GPU and installed the drivers
-    - The screen activated and revealed Windows in full resolution
-    - The only issue is that my mouse did not work (pointing had to be conducted via VNC)
-    - After shutting down Windows, Debian + Plasma returned to the screen
-    - All windows / applications have been closed (somewhat unexpected) and the mouse still did not work
-    -
-  3. Another VM reboot

-    Report:
-    - Mouse problem resolved itself
-      - However during audio tweaks it still sometimes broke after returning to Debian
-    - I tested audio in the VM and it is not working (I am not using the GPU audio interface that's been passed through)

-    Next steps:
-    - Use `lspci | grep -i audio` to find the correct audio device
-      - In my case that's `00:1f.3 Audio device: Intel Corporation 200 Series PCH HD Audio`
-    - Use `lspci -v` to find which kernel modules use this device

-          00:1f.3 Audio device: Intel Corporation 200 Series PCH HD Audio
-                  Subsystem: Micro-Star International Co., Ltd. [MSI] Device da62
-                  Flags: bus master, fast devsel, latency 32, IRQ 148, IOMMU group 13 Memory at 2fff020000 (64-bit, non-prefetchable) [size=16K]
-                  Memory at 2fff000000 (64-bit, non-prefetchable) [size=64K]
-                  Capabilities: <access denied>
-                  Kernel driver in use: snd_hda_intel
-                  Kernel modules: snd_hda_intel, snd_soc_avs

-    - Edit libvirt hooks to also stop and restart those modules (similar to `nouveau`)
-      - `start.sh`: `sudo rmmod snd_hda_intel`, `sudo rmmod snd_soc_avs`
-      - `revert.sh`: `modprobe snd_hda_intel`, `modprobe snd_soc_avs`

-    - Edit the VM settings again
-      - Remove any `Sound` devices
-        - I tried using them and simply editing their PCIe info but that did not work
-      - Click `Add Hardware`, select `PCI Host Device` and select the Audio device

-    4. Attempt with audio via PCIE

-       Report:
-       - Something crashed, Windows never started and instead what I saw was Debian login screen
-       - Probably something to do with IOMMU device grouping (?)
-       - At least audio and the mouse both work

-       Next steps:
-       - Remove that PCIe device and go back to the `Sound` one, maybe it will work with that module unloading

-    5. Attempt #2 with ich9 audio

 18. **Add the Hardware to the VM**
 - Click on Add Hardware and select **PCI Host Device**.
 - Select everything related to your **Graphics Card**.